Chip-Biscuit/Lord-of-the-Rings-the-Fellowship-of-the-Ring-1.1-PC-Fix/README.md

-# Lord of the Rings - Fellowship - America - Version 1.1 Fix:
+# Lord of the Rings - Fellowship - Version 1.1 Fix:

 This is the Lord of the fellowship fix d3d8 wrapper.